akoidan/pychat/README.md

 - [TODO](#todo)

 # About
-Pychat is an opensource absolutely free communcation tool targeted for a copmany use.
+Pychat is an opensource absolutely free communcation tool targeted for a company use.
 It's created as alternative to Slack/Discord.
 See the table below to understand its key features.

 # When should I use pychat
 |                        | Pychat | Slack | Skype | Telegram | Viber | Discord |